-5 Tips to Get Your Small Business Off to a Great Start in 2018
+5 Tips to Get Your Small Business Off to a Great Start

 Does it seem like your small business is on a never-ending conveyor belt, or some kind of Sisyphean treadmill?
 You feel like you are taking the right steps, and keep plugging away at your growth goals with everything you have, but never really seem to get anywhere.
 The outcome is the result of faulty thinking.
 If you consistently go with the premise that doing the same things more efficiently will provide better results, you need to take a step back and reconsider where you want to go this year.

 1. Create a unified experience: Some small businesses are better at the in-person part of the sales experience.
 They have a great store, nice displays, or wonderful one-to-one service.
 Other enterprises might be better at the online part of the experience.
 They make it easy to find their business, offer a steady stream of helpful ideas, and engage in conversations with prospects and clients.
-The trick in 2018 will be to bring these two concepts closer together so that they create one unified experience for customers.
+The trick will be to bring these two concepts closer together so that they create one unified experience for customers.
 In-store will have to resemble the online experience, and online will need to bring more of the personal touch.

 2. Think younger: There are very few businesses which cater solely to an older audience.
 If yours is one of them, you might have a certain marketing or operating style that works well for your demographic.
 But other businesses need to be aware of the changes in the demographic landscape.
 The uptick of the Millennials, both as a social and economic force, will have impacts on businesses of all types for the next decade.
 Have a marketing plan in place that communicates directly to this target audience, and be sure you are speaking their language.
 If you don’t know what is on their minds, ask them, or bring in somebody who can advise you about how they act.
 It never hurts to look at things from a different perspective.